omeka/omeka-s-enduser/docs/modules/copyresources.md

 ### Pages

+Pages can be copied from the table of pages in each site, or from the individual page editing interface.

 ![The pages table, with a "Copy" button in each row, and the Confirmation window open in the right-hand drawer.](modulesfiles/copyResources_pages.png)

+When the "copy" button is clicked, a confirmation will appear in the right-hand drawer.
+This confirmation window will allow you to set the visibility of the duplicate resource - the options are "Same as original", "Private", or "Public".

 When copying pages, the duplicated page will have the original slug with "-1" appended to the end.
 You may then rename and re-slug the page.